 A season-by-season guide to planning an Iceland trip

-- Also: there are no Northern Lights during the Midnight Sun.
+- Also: there are no Northern Lights during the time of Midnight Sun.
 It’s too bright.

 Scarcity of accommodation ceases to be a problem when schools reopen in the Northern Hemisphere and the family travelers go home.
 Northern lights can even make an appearance.
 Bargains still require some effort to find, particularly as visitors tend to come for shorter weekend visits centered around Reykjavik.